EPA bans pesticide linked to health problems in children

 “It is gratifying to see the EPA once again adhere to the best available science when making critical regulatory decisions,” said Rep. Eddie Bernice Johnson, chairwoman of the House Committee on Science, Space and Technology.

-EPA said it had found that chlorpyrifos did not meet a legally required standard of reasonable certainty that exposure to the pesticide wouldn’t be harmful.

-The European Union, Canada and some states including California, Hawaii, New York, Maryland, and Oregon have restricted its use on foods.
+The European Union, Canada and some states including California, Hawaii, New York, Maryland, and Oregon have restricted application of chlorpyrifos on foods.
 Those limits -- and development of replacement pest controls -- have led to a decline in farmers’ use of chlorpyrifos, EPA said.

 “The ban will safeguard farmworkers, their families, communities and the food supply,” said Allison Johnson, an attorney with the NRDC.
 “EPA is finally following its own findings on this poisonous pesticide.”